DanielBrill20/spotify-pixel-art-display/README.md

    ```bash
    python main.py
    ```
 7. A browser window will prompt for Spotify authorization the first time.
+Once authenticated, paste the resulting popup browser URL into the terminal.

 ## Hardware
 1.	**HUB75 LED matrix** (a square aspect ratio looks best considering album art is, well, square!)